Libertarians nominate ex-Governor Gary Johnson for president

 APPEAL TO RON PAUL SUPPORTERS?

 Party officials hope they can count on supporters of Republican presidential candidate Ron Paul for votes in the general election.
-Paul's campaign has focused on issues favored by Libertarians like small government and a non-interventionist foreign policy.
+Paul's campaign has focused on issues favored by Libertarians like small government and a non-interventionist foreign policy, which

 Paul, who ran for president as a Libertarian in 1988, is the last remaining Republican challenger to Romney.
 The Texas congressman is far behind in the polls and has not won a single nominating contest.